Dead Man: Earth, Wind, and Fire

 Young chose to record the music for Dead Man not in a conventional studio but in a San Francisco warehouse with a remote-recording truck parked outside.
 He played while watching an early cut of the film in several sessions, each time letting it run from beginning to end without stopping.
 Just as he does in his live solo performances, he deliberated among several different instruments he could pick up at will, though what you hear most in the film is the Gibson Les Paul electric guitar that Young calls Old Black.
 Crucially, when choosing how to situate himself in relation to the film, he did not replicate the orientation of a moviegoer—facing forward, toward the image, on a single plane.
 Instead, he created an environment.

 Encircled by about twenty screens of different sizes, Young soundtracked the film in direct, immersed, 360-degree response.
-He had seen Dead Man already, and Jarmusch had given him a list of moments where he wanted music.
+He had seen Dead Man already, and Jarmusch had given him a list of moments when he wanted music.
 But because Young insisted on reacting to the film in real time, the quality of attention that he brought to the task was flexible enough to complement the rhythm the film already had, and strong enough, perhaps, to shape and define our own attention to it.

 What I am saying is this: because Young tracked this film in a single, semi-improvisatory act, you are seeing it through his eyes, and more importantly, hearing it through his ears.